vechain/thorify/README.md

 ## Send Transaction

   In thor's official implementation, unlike ethereum's, the client doesn't manage user's private key storage and transaction signing.
-So in thorify, web3 can't perform `eth_sendTransaction` and `contract.method.myMethod.send()`, thanks to `web3.eth.accounts` there is a way for developers sending transaction without dealing with transaction signing.Check the steps below:
+So in thorify, web3 can't perform `eth.sendTransaction` and `contract.method.myMethod.send()`, thanks to `web3.eth.accounts` there is a way for developers sending transaction without dealing with transaction signing.Check the steps below:

   + Add wallet via `web3.eth.accounts.wallet.add('privateKey')` or `web3.eth.accounts.wallet.create(numberOfAccounts [, entropy])`
   + Call `web3.eth.sendTransaction({from: 'AccountAddress'})`, `AccountAddress` should be present in  `web3.eth.accounts.wallet`， so that the web3 instance can sign the transaction within `web3.eth.accounts`